Home

 The introduction meeting (together with Thomas Brox's seminar) will be in person, while the mid semester meeting will be online.
 The block seminar itself will be in person to give you the chance to practise your real-world presentation skills and to have more lively discussions

-Contact person: David Hoffmann
+Contact person: Arian Mousakhan

 Blockseminar: